snps-steve/DevSecOps/ADO/ADO-SecurityScan-Pipeline-WebGoat/README.md

-# WebGoat Security Scanning Pipeline
+# Single Azure DevOps Pipeline for WebGoat

 A comprehensive Azure DevOps pipeline demonstrating Black Duck SCA and Coverity SAST integration for secure CI/CD workflows.
 This pipeline builds, scans, and deploys the WebGoat application to showcase enterprise security scanning capabilities.